-With 500 inches of annual powder a year at its local ski resort and jet service into Idaho Falls, eastern Idaho offers an under-the-radar for winter sports.
+Teton Valley in Eastern Idaho offers an under-the-radar winter destination, especially for sports with its 500 inches of annual powder a year.
+The Teton Mountain Range offers an ideal place to enjoy some of the best snow in the west, especially at Grand Targhee Resort.
 Straddling the Idaho and Wyoming border, Teton Valley is home to the towns of Victor, Driggs and Tetonia, all located east of Idaho Falls and west of Grand Teton National Park in Wyoming.
-The Teton Mountain Range offers an ideal place to enjoy some of the best snow in the west especially at Grand Targhee Resort.
-Here’s the best things to do in Teton Valley with kids in the winter.
+Here are the best things to do in Teton Valley in the winter.

-Best Things to do in Teton Valley with Kids in Winter
+Best Things to do in Teton Valley in Winter

 Head to a Mountain Resort